Gospel

 Points of interest and Catholic lore

 - Capernaum is a town on the shores of the Sea of Galilee where Jesus performed miracles.
-It was the hometown of Peter.
+It was also Peter's hometown.

 - Elijah was one of the greatest prophets of Israel.
-He lived around 850 years before Jesus and was famed for resisting the idolatry of the time and for his preaching and wonder working.
+He lived approximately 850 years before Jesus and was famed for resisting the idolatry of the time, as well as for his preaching and wonder working.
 Elisha was his successor.

-- Both Syria and Sidon were close neighbours of Israel, but they worshipped pagan gods and were not part of the chosen people.
-Despite this, both Elijah and Elisha worked wonders in God’s name among them.
-They reached out to the Gentiles when they found people of faith there.
+- Both Syria and Sidon were close neighbours of Israel; however, they worshipped pagan gods and were not part of the chosen people.
+Despite this, both Elijah and Elisha worked wonders among them in God’s name.
+These two prophets reached out to the Gentiles when they found people of faith there.

 Exploring the Word

-This text is the continuation of last week’s gospel, where Jesus announces his mission in his hometown.
-His program is to bring hope to the hopeless, and inclusion to the outcast.
-Here we learn of how his mission is received: initial approval very quickly turns to rejection!
-What Jesus is pointing out is that God acts unexpectedly and that God’s love and care are available to all people, not just to the people of Israel, even though their needs may be great.
-One of their own has dared to challenge their preconceptions, and they vent their disapproval with violence—a violence that will culminate on the cross.
+This text continues from last week’s gospel, in which Jesus announces his mission in his hometown.
+His mandate is to bring hope to the hopeless and inclusion to the outcast.
+In today's text, we learn how his mission is received: initial approval, followed quickly by rejection!
+Jesus points out that God acts unexpectedly, and that his love and care are available to all people, not just to the people of Israel, even though their needs may be great.
+From the perspective of those in the synagogue, one of their own has dared to challenge their preconceptions, and they vent their disapproval with violence—a violence that will culminate on the cross.
 Jesus leaves Nazareth and never returns.
 The remaining action in the Gospel of Luke occurs in Capernaum and on the road to Jerusalem, where the final rejection will come to completion.

-- Have you ever been genuinely shocked by something said by someone you thought you knew well?
+- Have you ever been genuinely shocked by something that someone you thought you knew well said?

-- Talk about why the people of Nazareth may have been shocked by Jesus’ words.
+- Discuss why the people of Nazareth may have been shocked by Jesus’ words.

-- Have others been shocked by your decision to pursue a life of faith?
+- Has anyone been shocked by your decision to pursue a life of faith?

-- You could tell something of the story of the two prophets mentioned in this text.
+- Discuss the story of the two prophets who are mentioned in this text.

 Making connections